 restoring wellbeing through

-Contact employs nearly one hundred therapists to deliver a range of services to people across the lifespan throughout Northern Ireland.
+Contact employs nearly two hundred therapists to deliver a range of services to people across the lifespan throughout Northern Ireland.

 We pride ourselves on delivering quality therapeutic services to those most in need across the entire lifespan.
-We aim to see people as close to where they live as possible and we utilise a variety of different locations throughout Northern Ireland, from community centres to GP surgeries.
-We also provide a wide range of services in our two regional therapeutic hubs in Belfast and L’Derry which is also where we host the Lifeline Service.
-Our work with Lifeline extends throughout NI and is in partnership with contracted therapeutic organisations that assist us in counselling provision
+We aim to see people as close to their own locality as possible and to do this, we utilise a variety of different venues throughout Northern Ireland, from community centres to GP surgeries.
+We provide a wide range of services in our two regional therapeutic hubs in Belfast and Derry/Londonderry, which is also where the Lifeline service is based, and Lifeline’s wraparound counselling services extend throughout the whole of NI.

 “Contact’s firm commitment to social justice principles remains our central purpose, championing access to free and effective professional counselling support at times of crisis to all“.

-Our employed Contact counsellors (Face to Face counsellors) are trained to a minimum of diploma level and have a minimum of 150 hours counselling gained over 3 years of practice.
-They must have worked in a formal setting, and many have gone on into further specialist training.
+Contact counsellors (face–to–face counsellors) are trained to at least diploma level, and have a minimum of 150 hours counselling experience gained over 3 years of practice.
+They must have worked in a formal setting, and many have pursued further specialist training.
 The majority have years of experience dealing with a wide range of issues including depression, anxiety, abuse, trauma, sexuality, self harm and suicide.

-Contact telephone counsellors are employed on the Lifeline telephone service and are trained to a minimum of diploma level, having also completed a minimum of 150 hours of face to face counselling hours or have one year’s experience working on a similar helpline.
+Contact telephone counsellors are employed on the Lifeline telephone service and are trained to at least diploma level, having also completed a minimum of 150 hours of face–to–face counselling or acquired one year’s experience working on a similar helpline.

 We are proud to state that all of our counsellors are members of the BACP/IACP/UKCP or equivalent and are accredited or working towards accreditation.